Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 “We were born this way, and everyone here drinks animal blood, not human, so relax.
 We also eat food just like any normal person.”

-Feeling a little bit better, I relaxed when he began asking me about my movies.
-We were having a great time discussing them and found myself laughing at his jokes.
+His words made me feel a little better, and I relaxed when he began asking me about my movies.
+We were having a great time discussing them, that I found myself laughing at his jokes.

 When Tom Peterson walked up on stage and began to announce the rules of the game, everyone became quiet.
 “It's showtime!
 Look around you, do you see twelve colored doors stationed around this room?
-Okay, all you have to do is pick the color you want and walkthrough.
-On the other side is a puzzle that has to be solved before you can leave.
-When you are done, come back and enjoy the food that is being served.
+Okay, all you have to do is pick the color you want and walk through, and on the other side is a puzzle that has to be solved before you can leave.
+When you are done, come back and enjoy the food that is being served on the veranda.
 Good luck and let the games begin.”

-I looked around and saw that there were different colored doors.
+I looked around and saw the different colored doors.
 I decided to go with my favorite color and when it was my turn, I walked through the green door.
 Oh, no, I hate these things!
-I began wandering through an overgrown maze where the hedges seemed to block out the sun’s rays.
-Was it because they were vampires?
+I wandered out into an overgrown maze that was well-lit up.
 Being the only human among all these vampires, my stomach clenched and I visualized disaster.
 Stop it!
 I better concentrate on where I'm going if I want out of this thing

-After a while, the gloomy interior began making me feel claustrophobic and a feeling of going in circles began to make me sweat out of fear of never getting out of this maze.
-As I walked, I wondered what would happen to me if I can’t find my way out.
+After a while, I had the feeling of walking in circles that began to make me sweat.
+Will I ever get out?
+Fear took control of me, and I wonder what would happen to me if I can't find my way out.
 Will these vampires look for me or will they leave me to die here?
 I stopped walking and sat down to think.
-If I backtrack and start over, maybe I'll be able to find a different pathway; but If I come to another dead end, someone is going to hear my famous screams.
+If I backtrack and start over, maybe I'll be able to find a different pathway.

-I backtracked and took another pathway, praying it was the one I didn't take it before.
+I backtracked and took another pathway, praying it was the one that will get me out.
 When everything began to look different, tears of happiness rolled down my cheeks.
 Feeling hopeful when I smelled fresh air, I followed that smell and walked right out onto a huge lawn.
 Looking back at the maze, I thought Damien was there, playing with my mind.
-He definitely has the ability to do just that.
+I felt he can do just that, too!

 I turned back towards the house, joining the others that finished their puzzles.
 I congratulated them as they did me and soon we were moving toward a large banquet table.
-I began sampling the different foods and found them delicious, but I steered clear of the punch bowl that they kept filled with blood.
+I began sampling the different foods and found the kabobs delicious, but I steered clear of the punch bowl that they kept filled with blood.
 When it was time for me to go, I thanked my host for inviting me, waved goodbye to the other guest, and followed the butler outside to my waiting cab.
 Breathing a sigh of relief that the vampire party was over, I looked at the next address on my list.
-Chills crawled along my arms as I looked down at the address.
+Chills crawled up my spine as I looked down at the address.
 "You got to be kidding me!
-If this says 666 Elm Street, I’m dead, just bury me now."
+666 Elm Street, I’m dead, just bury me now!"

 When the driver turned around to ask, "What did you say?"
 I looked at him, sighed, and showed him the address.
 He looked at me as if I was crazy.
 “Are you sure, Lady?”